TV recharge, day off from grocery shop: How Bindyarani household prepared for big night | Sports-Games

 Now a big reception awaits in Manipur which has become a weightlifting hub in the country with the likes of Mirabai Chanu and Bindyarani's idol Kunjarani Devi also hailing from the northeastern state.

-It was the biggest medal of Bindyarani's career and it took a decade to make her mark at the big stage though she had already won medals in the Commonwealth Championships.
-Her first love was taekwondo but due to her height -- 149 cm -- the coaches advised her to switch to weightlifting.
+It was the biggest medal of Bindyarani's career and it took a decade to make her mark on the big stage though she had already won medals in the Commonwealth Championships.
+Her first love was taekwondo but due to her height -- 149 cm --, the coaches advised her to switch to weightlifting.

 The Bindyarani household had to make extensive preparation to make sure they do not miss the action.
 Her father, who is also into farming, had to shut his grocery shop for the day.